 - 11.1.1 Authority to Penalize.
 A student may be declared ineligible to participate in interscholastic athletics by the Executive Director of Athletics during one (1) or more school years for committing any one of the prohibited acts set forth in 5-B DCMR § 2502, the D.C. regulations about inappropriate student behavior. - 11.1.2 One Year Ineligibility Rule.
 A student who participates in an interscholastic contest and is found ineligible is prohibited from participating for one (1) calendar year from the date of the finding of ineligibility.
 In order to be considered for eligibility once the calendar year has passed, the student must show that all of the eligibility requirements are satisfied.
 (5-A DCMR § 2708.2) - 11.1.3 Probationary Period.
 A student may be placed on probation for a period not to exceed one semester for serious misconduct during or related to an interscholastic contest, practice session, or scrimmage; provided that all such probationary actions must be affected in accordance with the rules and procedures set forth in this section. - 11.1.4 Unsportsmanlike Conduct.
-The Executive Director of Athletics may suspend a student from participating in an athletic event when he/she is ejected from an athletic contest or scrimmage for unsportsmanlike conduct in accordance with the guidelines set forth in the Ejection Rule in section 8.7 - 11.1.5 Restrictions During Period of Ineligibility.
+The Executive Director of Athletics may suspend a student from participating in an athletic event when he/she is ejected from an athletic contest or scrimmage for unsportsmanlike conduct in accordance with the guidelines set forth in the Ejection Rule in section 8.7.
+Students who are ejected are prohibited from attending games while serving suspensions. - 11.1.5 Restrictions During Period of Ineligibility.
 Students who are ineligible to participate in interscholastic athletics for any reason may not play, practice, or otherwise participate with a DCPS team during the period of such ineligibility.
-(5-A DCMR § 2708.1)
+(5-A DCMR § 2708.1) - 11.1.6 Participation and Attendance of Athletic Events While Suspended.
+Stusents who are subject to one or more consequences for engaging in prohibited conduct may not participate or attend school related athletic contest in the sport which they are suspended. - 11.1.7 The Executive Director of Athletics can impose additional suspensions up to and including the remainder of the season for any student who throws a punch, shoves or participated in any fighting during or stemming from the game.

-11.2 BRAWL RULE (FIGHTING)
+11.2 IN GAME BRAWL RULE (FIGHTING)